scoskey/scoskey.github.io/vitae.md

 **B.S., Mathematics**
 **B.S., Computer science**
 *The University of Washington*, 2000&ndash;2003
 Supervised by M. Scott Osborne.
-Senior thesis titled *Partial universes and the axioms of set theory*
+Senior thesis titled *Partial universes and the axioms of set theory*.

 # Research interests